Contact the Library

 Primary sources are materials that offer original data about a particular time, place or event.
 Primary source materials are usually created at the time period that is studied.
 Primary sources are materials that have not undergone any sort of evalution or interpretation.
 Examples of primary sources include:

-Diaries |
+Diaries and Autobiographies |

 "On the scene" interviews |